cockroachdb/docs/cockroachcloud/quickstart.md

 <section class="filter-content" markdown="1" data-scope="python">

-The **Connect to your cluster** dialog shows information about how to connect to your cluster.
+The **Connect to cluster** dialog shows information about how to connect to your cluster.

 1. Select **General connection string** from the **Select option/language** dropdown.
 1. Open a new terminal on your local machine, and run the **CA Cert download command** provided in the **Download CA Cert** section.
 This certificate is required by most Python clients connecting to {{ site.data.products.db }}.